25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 However, only 1400 of them are left in the wild.
 The camels of the Gobi Desert are one of those few animals that can eat snow for liquid in the winter.

-Other animals in the Gobi Desert:
+Various animals inhabit the Gobi Desert:

 Besides camels, you will find some animals in this region, such as marbled polecats, black-tailed gazelles, sand plovers, and Mongolian wild ass.
 Moreover, other animals occasionally visit this desert, like Gobi bears, snow leopards, and even wolves.